BritishGeologicalSurvey/etlhelper/docs/index.rst

    :target: https://pypi.org/project/etlhelper
 .. image:: https://img.shields.io/pypi/dm/etlhelper?label=Downloads%20pypi

-ETLHelper is a Python ETL library to simplify data transfer into and out of databases.
+ETL Helper is a Python ETL library to simplify data transfer into and out of databases.

 .. note::  This documentation is a work in progress in preparation for the upcoming 1.0 release.